folkertdev/rust-rfcs/text/3720-labeled-match.md

    |                  ^^^^^ value moved here, in previous iteration of loop
 ```

-The borrow checker already operates on basic blocks, and [can handle irreducable control flow](https://rust-lang.zulipchat.com/#narrow/channel/186049-t-types.2Fpolonius/topic/Borrow-checking.20irreducible.20control-flow.3F), so no specific changes are needed.
+The borrow checker already operates on basic blocks, and [can handle irreducible control flow](https://rust-lang.zulipchat.com/#narrow/channel/186049-t-types.2Fpolonius/topic/Borrow-checking.20irreducible.20control-flow.3F), so no specific changes are needed.

 # Drawbacks
 [drawbacks]: #drawbacks

-## irreducable control flow
+## irreducible control flow

-The `const continue` construct introduces a way of expressing [irreducable control flow](https://en.wikipedia.org/wiki/Control-flow_graph#Reducibility) in the rust surface language.
-As far as we know, there are no blockers (e.g. [borrow checking should be able to handle it](https://rust-lang.zulipchat.com/#narrow/channel/186049-t-types.2Fpolonius/topic/Borrow-checking.20irreducible.20control-flow.3F), but currently it is not specified that HIR to MIR desugaring can introduce irreducable control flow (this has been discussed in [#114047](https://github.com/rust-lang/rust/issues/114047)).
+The `const continue` construct introduces a way of expressing [irreducible control flow](https://en.wikipedia.org/wiki/Control-flow_graph#Reducibility) in the rust surface language.
+As far as we know, there are no blockers (e.g. [borrow checking should be able to handle it](https://rust-lang.zulipchat.com/#narrow/channel/186049-t-types.2Fpolonius/topic/Borrow-checking.20irreducible.20control-flow.3F), but currently it is not specified that HIR to MIR desugaring can introduce irreducible control flow (this has been discussed in [#114047](https://github.com/rust-lang/rust/issues/114047)).

-So while there are no blockers for this particular RFC, once you have irreducable control flow in the language there is no way back.
+So while there are no blockers for this particular RFC, once you have irreducible control flow in the language there is no way back.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives